EconometricInstitute/feb22012-programming-website/data/week4/5-equals-and-hashcode.md

 <Solution>

 A String is a non-primitive type, as it is written with a capital letter.
 Therefore, the `==`-operator would not work here, as we do not want to compare if the objects are the same, but whether the values that the objects hold are the same.

 </Solution>

+---

 What should you keep in mind when overriding the `equals()` method?

 <Solution>

 The method that you write should adhere to some rule.
 It should be reflexive, symmetric, transitive and consistent.
-Also, you must override the `hashcode()` method!
+Also, you must override the `hashCode()` method

 </Solution>

+---

-What does it mean when two objects have the same hashcode?
+Assuming the contract between `hashCode()` and `equals()` is respected, what does it mean when two objects have the same hash code?
 And what if they have different ones?

 <Solution>

-If two objects have the same hashcode, they are in the same collection of objects.
-Therefore, they might hold the same value(s) and thus be the same object, but they also still might be very different.
+If two objects have the same hash code, it is possible their contents that are considered in the `equals` method *may* or *may not* be equal.
-On the other hand, if two objects have different hashcodes, we are sure the objects are different from each other.
-As soon as the `equals()` method finds that the two objects have different hashcodes, it returns `false` immediately.
+On the other hand, if two objects have different hash codes, we are sure the objects are different from each other with respect to the contents that are considered by the `equals` method.

 </Solution>